ttu/ttu.github.io/_posts/2024-12-10-ai-tools-cursor-copilot-examples.md

 ## Examples

 Interaction is with Cursor.
-At the time of writin (12-2024), Cursor, compared to Copilot, demonstrated a more comprehensive understanding of the entire codebase.
+At the time of writing (12-2024), Cursor, compared to Copilot, demonstrated a more comprehensive understanding of the entire codebase.
 However, given the rapid pace of AI tool development, this advantage may no longer hold true in the near future.

 ### Fake JSON Server - Documentation Update